Team Management as Advertising Expense and Normalized Losses

 Formation of a Team Transaction Market and Future Outlook

 The increase in NPB team asset values is promoting the formation of a team transaction market.
 In MLB, team sales occur frequently, with the Washington Nationals sold for approximately 6 billion dollars in 2023, making teams massive investment targets.
 While ownership transfers have occurred in NPB, such as Rakuten's entry in 2004 and DeNA's acquisition of the BayStars in 2011, liquidity is not at MLB levels.
 The future focus is on diversifying team ownership structures.
-While single-company ownership is currently mainstream in NPB, various ownership forms are being discussed, including joint ownership by investment funds or consortiums as in MLB, and even citizen-team models through public stock offerings.
+While single-company ownership remains mainstream in NPB as of 2025, various ownership forms are being discussed, including joint ownership by investment funds or consortiums as in MLB, and even citizen-team models through public stock offerings.
 As long as team asset values continue to rise, new investor interest will grow, and NPB's team transaction market will gradually become more active.
 Challenges lie in standardizing team asset valuation and establishing rules for ownership transfers.